Saratoga Springs Utah Temple

 Total Floor Area:87,000 square feet

 As of May 2019, representatives of the Church have submitted preliminary plans for the construction of the Saratoga Springs Utah Temple.
 The plans call for a three-story, 87,000-square-foot temple with an adjacent 21,000-square-foot meetinghouse on a 22.7-acre site in the new Beacon Pointe development.
-Plans have not yet been finalized, so no exterior or interior renderings have been released, and no groundbreaking date has been set.

 The Saratoga Springs Utah Temple will be located within the Beacon Pointe development, west of Redwood Road and north of Meadow Side Drive.
 The Beacon Pointe Community Plan was approved by the City of Saratoga Springs on December 4, 2018, which features the 22.7-acre temple site, referred to as a Special Project site in the document.
 It details various design guidelines including nighttime lighting and ornate fencing for the Special Project and its location on elevated property at the end of a tree-lined street with a center island known as Founders Boulevard.
 The beautiful site sits near the western shores of Utah Lake.1